Torakka/Alien_Invasion/README.md

 I have developes this on Raspberry.
 I believe computers with more resources will run the game faster.
 If game speed is not reasonable or you just wan't to change it for any reason - you can!
 In settings.py file you can change the gameplay settings like:
--Ship speed
+- Ship speed
--Bullet speed
+- Bullet speed
--Amount of bullets
+- Amount of bullets
--Alien speed
+- Alien speed
--etc
+- etc